denten-books/plain-text/main.md

 mortar still, although not guite soneat; he soon cleared away the wall on discovering a room beyond, and pictures, furniture, &c. most beautiful.
-Gracious powers! how was he agitated; forgetting totally the mischief he was commiting, his elbow went like a fiddler's; every thing vanished.--However, finding a bed, the curtains of which (a dark green) were drawn close, he went to work upon it ver tenderly; presently a pot de chambre came  in sight!--His whole souldwas absorbed; his face all one ghastly grin; his legs (like German flutes) tottered under him.
+Gracious powers! how was he agitated; forgetting totally the mischief he was commiting, his elbow went like a fiddler's; every thing vanished.---However, finding a bed, the curtains of which (a dark green) were drawn close, he went to work upon it ver tenderly; presently a pot de chambre came  in sight!---His whole souldwas absorbed; his face all one ghastly grin; his legs (like German flutes) tottered under him.
 Not that great philosopher Guffin Ragba, was more agitated while cutting the leather from off his bellow, to disover how wind was